HowsAir/server/README.md

 - **HowsAir for Arduino**: The firmware for the Arduino devices that capture environmental measurements.
 You can find the repository [here](https://github.com/HowsAir/arduino).

 - **HowsAir's Frontend**: The frontend client for this backend that shows you intuitively the measures taken.
 You can find the repository [here](https://github.com/HowsAir/frontend).

----

-Feel free to adjust any part of this section to better fit your project's style or details!